Resolving Inrush Current Problems With LED Drivers

-Solving this problem is now a whole lot easier, with ADM stocking the MEAN WELL inrush current limiters.
+Solving this problem is now a whole lot easier by using MEAN WELL's inrush current limiters.

-There are 2 versions available.
+There are 2 versions available, both stocked by ADM.
 A DIN rail mount model and a linear style version.These inrush current limiter reduce the temporary peak current caused by turning on AC power or capacitive loads.

 However, this is not the only solution.
 One of the following solutions may also help you resolve your inrush problem:

 One way of managing multiple LED drivers on the one circuit, is to use motor start circuit breakers.
 These have a built in delay, so they cope with the inrush current typical for motors.

 Another alternative is to plan your lighting design to have no more than say 8 LED drivers per breaker.
 Whilst running, 8 LED drivers aren't going to use a lot of current.
 But by limiting the number per breaker, you eliminate the problem of the associated circuit breaker tripping.
 Even a system that usually works OK can trip breakers if the mains is momentarily high at the instant of switch on.

 The last alternative is to use a set of 8 drivers, but on the last driver, connect a relay coil of the right voltage across the driver output.
 Use the contacts of that relay to switch mains power on to the next bank of 8 LED drivers.
 That way, the inrush surge happens one after the other and doesn't cause breakers to trip.